iHanjra/module-three-study-guide/05-react-forms.md

 ## Resetting the form

 - What is the `resetForm()` doing to the state?
+The resetForm() function is responsible for resetting the state of the user object to empty values after the form is submitted.
+It accomplishes this by calling setUser() and passing in an empty object as the new state value.
 - Are we updating the object directly?
 How can you tell?
+We are not updating the object directly.
+Instead, we are using the setUser() function to update the state.
+This is evident from the setUser() function being called within the resetForm() function and passing in a new object with empty values as the argument.
+React will handle the update of the state object based on the new value passed to setUser().

 ```js
 function resetForm() {